xyzsouly/xyzsouly/README.md

 <p>
   <p align="center">
     I'm souly, a passionate Java developer.<br>
-    I'm experienced in developing Minecraft servers and writing <a href="https://github.com/SkriptLang/Skript" target="_blank">Plugins</a> to enhance gameplay.
+    I'm experienced in developing Minecraft servers and writing Plugins to enhance gameplay.
   </p>
   <p align="center">
     I'm constantly trying to learn new things and improve my skills.
 Every new thing I learn, is a new way to enhance gameplay.<br>